yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

     VPN: 192.168.3.0/24

 = What you need =
-To use this howto you need the openwrt-experimental firmware with the follwoing extensions:
+To use this howto I recommend you to use the newest White Russian RC3.
+You can build your own firmware or use the generic images in [http://downloads.openwrt.org/whiterussian/rc3/]

+To use openvpn you have to install the following packages:

     * openssl
     * lzo
     * kmod-tun
     * openvpn

-You also can build your own OpenWrt experimental firmware, then you need to download the sources of OpenWrt instead of the binary file.
-In this case you directly build the extensions mentioned above into your firmware.
-An instruction how to do this is in the documentation of the source file.
+I will install them later with ipkg.

 = OpenWrt =
 Our configuration has been tested with the Linksys WRT54g versions 2.0 and 2.2.
 If you use other hardware please mind that the interface names may be changed.
 Assuming your OpenWrt installation is untouched your box is reachable via telnet on 192.168.1.1.
 The first thing to do is to set a password.
 Log into your box, type "passwd" and set your new root password.
 After doing so disconnect and reconnect via ssh.